Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

    3. On the right search the desired etymology to use as the value
 4. If none of these tags is present, search the etymology on Wikidata
 5. If the Wikidata element for the etymology is not available create it
-6. Add to the OpenStreetMap element the [`name:etymology:wikidata`](https://wiki.openstreetmap.org/wiki/Key:name:etymology:wikidata) or [`subject:wikidata`](https://wiki.openstreetmap.org/wiki/Key:subject) tag (depending on the meaning of the etymology) with the Wikidata ID as value
+6. Add to the OpenStreetMap element the [`name:etymology:wikidata`](https://wiki.openstreetmap.org/wiki/Key:name:etymology:wikidata) or [`subject:wikidata`](https://wiki.openstreetmap.org/wiki/Key:subject) tag (depending on the meaning of the etymology) with the Wikidata ID as value.
+Using the example above, if you want to state an element is named after Nelson Mandela you will need to add the tag `name:etymology:wikidata`=`Q8023`.

 ## How to contribute to this project

-Any suggestion to improve this page is really appreciated, as it helps more contributors to improve the map.
+Any suggestion to improve this documentation page is really appreciated, as it helps more newcomers to contribute to the map and more in general to the OSM and Wikidata projects.
+You can edit it and open a merge request or you can [open a new issue](https://gitlab.com/dsantini/open-etymology-map/-/issues/new) describing your suggestion.

 You can find below some information useful to contribute to the Open Etymology Map codebase.